You have questions.

 Family law impacts one of the most important aspects of our lives and California divorce laws are particularly complex, so the State Bar of California Board of Legal Specialization recognizes attorneys who successfully complete its certification requirements.

 Fox & Bank specializes in family law—and it shows.
-Many of the lawyers at Fox & Bank have studied for and passed the extensive written examination—similar to the Bar Exam—and have the experience and training in family law proceedings required for certification.
+The lawyers at Fox & Bank have studied for and passed the extensive written examination—similar to the Bar Exam—and have the experience and training in family law proceedings required for certification.
 That expertise is both wide and deep.

 Our family attorneys understand business, financial, accounting, tax, and investment issues in order to investigate and resolve support and property division disputes.
 We understand how various tax laws interact with family law.
 We delve into the psychology of divorce and child development issues in order to assist our clients with custody, visitation, and the varied and painful emotions brought on by the transition of a family.